Azure/azure-powershell/src/Aks/docs/Get-AzAksAccessProfile.md

 Dynamic: False
 ```

-### -ResourceGroupName
+### -Name
-The name of the resource group.
+The name of the managed cluster resource.

 ```yaml
 Type: System.String